How to Protect Yourself From Phone Scams

 “Do register with the Do Not Call Registry.
 Although the Do Not Call Registry isn’t always consistent, it’s important to register with them to help eliminate a good portion of calls.
-If you've been on the Do Not Call Registry for a month or longer and still get calls, file a complaint with the FTC.
+If you've been on the Do Not Call Registry for a month or longer and still get calls, file a complaint with the FCC.
 It doesn't take long, and sometimes enough complaints can get policy changed.
-Report illegal robocalls to the Federal Trade Commission at consumercomplaints.fcc.gov or call 888-225-5322.
+Report illegal robocalls to the Federal Communications Commission at consumercomplaints.fcc.gov or call 888-225-5322.

 “If you’re constantly being called by the same few numbers, consider blocking them.
 A variety of apps and services, many of them free, make it possible to cut down on unwanted calls on some landline and mobile phones (both Android and iOS).
 They work by blocking them, alerting you to a possible robocall, or forwarding suspicious calls to voicemail.

 “Set-up an ‘anonymous call rejection’ option.
 Call your phone provider to find out if this option is available for your landline.
 It lets you screen out calls from callers who have blocked their caller ID information—a tactic of telemarketers.

 “Sign-up for Nomorobo.
 Nomorobo uses a “simultaneous ring” service that detects and blocks robocalls on a blacklist of known offender numbers.
 Similar to the Do Not Call Registry, it’s not infallible but adds a layer of protection.
 It’s free for landlines and subscription based for mobile.